 Lovecraft’s creativity stretches well beyond his humble grave and permeates our culture.
 Regardless of any individual’s specific taste in the genre – and whether they like or dislike his ingenious tales of cosmic despair – none can deny Lovecraft’s predominant influence over horror as we know it today.

 Lovecraft, like Poe before him, paved a road of terror for other writers to soon follow thereafter.

-That path – the road of dark delights – is a dangerous one, make no mistake about it.
-It’s an unbeaten lane that takes the writer into the very dark of the woods where men distort their natural shapes into grotesque abominations.
+That path is a dangerous one, make no mistake about it.
+It’s an unbeaten lane that leads writers straight into the dark of the woods where men distort their natural shapes into grotesque abominations.
 It is a gloom where fathers abandon their own children to the mercy of cannibal hags, and where the shadows themselves walk in the malice of Satan’s own will.
-Every house we encounter along this path is haunted – or worse – possessed of hideous strengths.
+Every house we encounter along this path is haunted – or worse – possessed by hideous strengths.